omarsar/text_mining_lab_2017/.ipynb_checkpoints/README-checkpoint.md

 #### Test:
 -------------------
-Once you have installed all the necessary packages, you can test to see if everything is working by running the following code:
+Once you have installed all the necessary packages, you can test to see if everything is working by running the following python code:

 ```python
 import logging